 STATE OF RACE: What ethnicity and nationality is Mariah Carey?
 Is she black, white or mixed race?
 These are just some of the questions confused Internet users ask every month about the music star's genealogy and ethnic background.“My family is like a pot-pourri of color,” the former 'American Idol' judge told Vibe magazine.
-Below; Watch Mariah Carey talk about her genealogy and family background on 'Lopez Tonight'.

 The couple married in 1960, when racial tensions in America were at their height, and interracial relationships were frowned upon within many quarters.
 Unsurprisingly, race featured strongly during Mariah's early childhood growing up in Huntington, New York City.
 “It's been difficult for me, moving around so much, having to grow up by myself... my parents divorced,” she recalled in Mariah Carey Revisited.
-“And I always felt kind of different from everybody else in my neighborhoods.
+“And I always felt kind of different from everybody else in my neighbourhoods.
 I was a different person ethnically.
 And sometimes, that can be a problem.
 If you look a certain way, everybody goes ‘White girl’, and I'd go, ‘No, that's not what I am.’”

-BIOGRAPHY OF RACE When success finally came, the recording star was quizzed on her mother and father's background, and what race she identified with.
+When success finally came, the recording star was quizzed on her mother and father's background, and what race she identified with.
 She came out unequivocally and stated, “I’m mixed.
 That's what it is,” in an interview with Vibe magazine in 1998.
 “I’m not in denial of either of them [her parents].
 But anybody who’s mixed knows they’re of the black race.”

 Nevertheless, questions about Carey's ethnicity and genealogy refused to dissipate.
 10 years later, on US talk show Lopez Tonight, she was asked yet again what colour she was — to which she replied, “In this country, black.”